How long will my order take to reach me?

 Are your lenses anti-scratch?

 Yes, an anti-scratch coating is applied across all our lenses.

 Yes we do.
 We offer them across some of most popular styles and you can find them within the selections on our polarised sunglasses page.

 What are the benefits of polarised lenses?

 Polarised lenses have a special chemical applied to them to filter light.
 This chemical’s molecules are lined up specifically to block out all the horizontal light waves bouncing off say a smooth ocean surface of a crisp snowy slope for instance.
-Preferable for those taking a regular adventure to the mountains or ocean.

 Materials and sustainability